renec-chain/renec/docs/src/staking.md

 Follow the wallet's instructions for selecting a validator.
 You can get information about potentially performant validators from the links below.
-The Solana Foundation does not recommend any particular validator.
+The Renec Foundation does not recommend any particular validator.

-The Mainnet Beta validators introduce themselves and their services on this Solana Forum thread:
+The Mainnet Beta validators introduce themselves and their services on this Renec Forum thread:

 - https://forums.solana.com/t/validator-information-thread